Moringa oleifera: Production area

 India is the largest producer of moringa, with an annual production of 1.2 million tonnes of fruit from an area of 380 km2.
+Among Indian states, Tamil Nadu leads in cultivation area followed by Andhra Pradesh and Karnataka.

 Moringa is grown in home gardens and as living fences in South and Southeast Asia, where it is commonly sold in local markets.
 In the Philippines and Indonesia, it is commonly grown for its leaves, which are used as food.
 Moringa is also actively cultivated by the World Vegetable Center in Taiwan, a center for vegetable research.

 More generally, moringa grows in the wild or is cultivated in Central America and the Caribbean, northern countries of South America, Africa, South and Southeast Asia, and various countries of Oceania.

 As of 2010, cultivation in Hawaii was in the early stages for commercial distribution in the United States.

 Cultivation practice

 Soil preparations

 In tropical cultivation, soil erosion is a major problem, requiring soil treatment to be as shallow as possible.
 Plowing is required only for high planting densities.
 In low planting densities, digging pits and refilling them with soil is preferable to ensure good root system penetration without causing too much land erosion.
 Optimal pits are 30–50 cm deep and 20–40 cm wide.